jpartain89/Software-Install-Guides/docs/extras/ansible-adhoc.rst

 Ansible's ad-hoc Reference Guide
 =================================

-Yes, I know this is like, the first thing that ansible's `Documentation site <https://github.com/ansible/ansible/blob/devel/docsite/rst/intro_getting_started.rst#your-first-commands>`_ teaches you.
+Yes, I know this is like, the first thing that the :ref:`Ansible Documentation` site teaches you.
 But, again, it IS, like, the first thing this massive thing teaches you, and not in too much detail.

 So, here's a repeat, refresher, with screenshots!!